 Every workers compensation claim in Washington State must have an attending provider, which is sometimes referred to as the attending physician or attending doctor.
+But how do you find an L&I doctor?
+It’s not easy.
 Whether you have a state-funded L&I claim or a workers comp claim with a self-insured employer, you must have an attending physician on the record.
 This attending doctor sees you regularly throughout your L&I claim and is primarily responsible for medical opinions supporting your entitlement to benefits.
 These benefits include both medical treatment and coverage, as well as monetary benefits such as time loss compensation.
 Moreover, the attending physician is usually the person who makes referrals to other treating doctors and specialists.

 The Department of Labor and Industries (L&I) maintains a list of attending physicians.
 This list is called the Medical Provider Network or MPN in short.
 Looking at the list, you’ll see that there are LOTS of doctors on the Medical Provider Network.
 Some are local and reside here in Washington State and serve patients in your area.
 Others are out-of-state doctors that serve work injury victims that got hurt in Washington State and later moved out of state.